ServiteChurch/ServiteChurch.github.io/content/headline.md

 #### Normal masses have resumed.
 Please note that times are slightly different to those prior to the pandemic.
 See [here](../pages/masstimes.htm?refresh=y) for times and details.
 This information is current as of 3rd January 2022.
+#### We are sorry that due to unforeseen circumstances we have had to cancel the first holy communion meeting scheduled for Tuesday 1st February 2022 at 7pm.
+Children’s 3rd Session is on Sunday 6th February at 9am in the school Hall.